dib-lab/2020-paper-sourmash-gather/manuscript.md

 * refer to appendix for derivation.

 Given a uniform hash function $h$ and $s=m$, the cardinalities of
-$\mathbf{SCALED}_s(W)$ and $\mathbf{MOD}_m(W)$ converge for large
+$\mathbf{FRAC}_s(W)$ and $\mathbf{MOD}_m(W)$ converge for large
 $\vert W \vert$.
-The main difference is the range of possible values in the hash space, since the Scaled MinHash range is contiguous and the ModHash range is not.
-This permits a variety of convenient operations on the sketches, including iterative downsampling of Scaled MinHash sketches as well as conversion to MinHash sketches.
+The main difference is the range of possible values in the hash space, since the FracMinHash range is contiguous and the ModHash range is not.
+This permits a variety of convenient operations on the sketches, including iterative downsampling of FracMinHash sketches as well as conversion to MinHash sketches.

-## A Scaled MinHash implementation accurately estimates containment between sets of different sizes
+## A FracMinHash implementation accurately estimates containment between sets of different sizes

-We compare the _Scaled MinHash_ method to CMash (_Containment
-MinHash_) [@doi:10.1101/184150] and Mash Screen (_Containment Score_)
+We compare the _FracMinHash_ method to CMash (_Containment MinHash_) [@doi:10.1101/184150] and Mash Screen (_Containment Score_)
 [@doi:10.1186/s13059-019-1841-x] for containment queries in data from a mock bacterial and archaeal community where the